Table of contents

 11. How long does the process take to start business in spain?

-A new company incorporation usually takes 4-6 weeks, once the shareholders obtains a tax identification number - known as the NIE.
+A new company incorporation usually takes 4-6 weeks, once the shareholders obtains a tax identification number - known as the Spanish NIE number.
 In order to become a shareholder, every partner will need a tax identification number in Spain.

 12. Accounting costs to maintain a limited company in spain